thegooddocsproject/templates/writing-tips.md

 ## Page Structure

 * Create an outline of the headings you want to include in the document before you start writing.
-  * You can use this outline to test the information progression in your articles.
+  * Use the outline to gather your thoughts about the main topics you need to tell your readers.
   * It's a lot easier to move things around with headings than to move blocks of content.
 * You may also find that you need to create two articles if the subject starts to branch.
 * Add any links you mention in the body of your discussion topic into the "See also" section.
 The inline links may get lost in long articles, and scanning for links adds to your audience's cognitive load.

-### Mirror the directory structure

-If you are documenting a UI-based tool or code-base, structure the docs using the same directory structure or page tree navigation as the tool or code base.

 ## Titles and Filenames